cgassman/cgassman.github.io/_posts/2017-07-31-d3-first-example.md

 date: 2017-07-31
 ---

-Example to use a parallel plot for the houseprices example. write code in VisualStudio.
+Example to use a parallel plot for the houseprices example.
+[Code to this blog]() write code in VisualStudio.
 Run a python http server from the directory where the html is. open google chrome and go to localhost:8000. call html page. open google chrome dev tools to debug, change etc. as soon as happy enter code into VisualStudio and save.
 Refresh google chrome.

 D3.js - key learnings